paulbradish/awesome-digital-marketing/README.md

 ## Ecommerce
 - [100+ Ecommerce Tools, Tips and Tactics](https://tripledouble.notion.site/cb18cf07e53e455e90ce256a9bbcc733?v=60cade2d360e4ee08195565e26fb0e04) - A great list of ecommerce tactics hosted on Notion.

-## Jobs
-- [Digital Marketing Hiring Board](https://tripledouble.pallet.com/jobs) - Every week, a curated list of the best new, remote, Digital Marketing roles.

-##
+## Newsletters
 - [Digital Marketing Must-Knows Newsletter](https://tripledouble.beehiiv.com/) - Sends every Monday.
 5 biggest stories.
 In 60 seconds.
+- [The Marketing Millennials](https://workweek.com/discover-newsletters/marketing-millennials/) - Zero BS.
+Just fun, unfiltered, industry insights with the game-changers behind some of the coolest companies from around the globe.
 - [TLDR](https://tldr.tech/) - TLDR is a daily newsletter with links and TLDRs of the most interesting stories in startups 🚀, tech 📱, and programming 💻!

 ## Skills Training
 The digital marketing landscape changes quickly which is why it's important to consistently focus on __Skills Training__ so you don't get left behind.

 ### Online Courses
 - [Class Central](https://www.classcentral.com/) - Find the best courses, wherever they exist.
 An aggregator of sorts.
 - [Coursera](https://www.coursera.org/) - Learn in-demand skills like SEO, SEM, email, content marketing, product promotion and more.
 Build in-demand marketing skills & get job-ready for entry-level roles in 6 months or less. 🧂